Redundancy insurance

 If you think you’re being unfairly dismissed, get in touch with the Citizen’s Advice Bureau.

-Do you pay national insurance on redundancy pay?
+Do you pay tax on redundancy pay?

 Any payments you receive through a redundancy protection policy are tax-free.
 Statutory redundancy pay under £30,000 is also non-taxable.